Darwin in Baldwin Park

 The gymnosperms do not have flowers or fruit, but they do have separate male and female cones.
-Some gymnosperms, like the gingko on the southeast corner of Hamilton and 20th Streets, are dioecious with separate male and female trees.
+Some gymnosperms, like the gingko on the northeast corner of Hamilton and 20th Streets, are dioecious with separate male and female trees.
 The conifers in our park are all monoecious, with male and female cones on the same tree.
 The male cones produce copious pollen either in spring (black pine) or fall (cedar of Lebanon).
 The pollen will be borne by the wind to fertilize the female cones, which tend to be higher up, of other trees.
 These female cones will mature and release the winged seeds.

 Clusters of black pine male cones (or pollen sacs) on April 15.